There's no single test for schizophrenia. The condition is usually diagnosed after assessment by a mental health specialist.

 People with schizophrenia may be reluctant to visit their GP.
 They may believe there's nothing wrong with them.
 This can be caused by their delusional thought patterns.

-It's likely someone who has had acute episodes in the past will already have a care coordinator.
+Someone who had acute episodes in the past may already have a care coordinator.
 If this is the case, contact their care coordinator to express your concerns.

 If someone is having an episode for the first time, you might need to persuade them to visit their GP.